Media strategy for

 Starcom (Publicis Groupe) • Chicago

-Led cross-functional media teams overseeing budgets up to $200MM annually across clients including Alcon, Planet Fitness, Kellogg's, HealthInsurance.com, and Blue Lantern Health.
+Led cross-functional media teams overseeing budgets up to $200MM annually across clients including Alcon (a Novartis company), Planet Fitness, Kellogg's, HealthInsurance.com, and Blue Lantern Health.
 Managed DTC/HCP and CPG relationships, spearheaded business development, and drove innovation through advanced analytics.

 $200MM Budgets Team Leadership Business Development